 In the future, we may sell additional shares of our common stock or other equity or equity-related securities to raise capital or issue equity securities to finance acquisitions.
-In addition, a substantial number of shares of our common stock are reserved for issuance upon conversion of our convertible notes and exchangeable notes.
-We are not restricted from issuing additional common stock, including securities that are convertible into or exchangeable for, or that represent the right to receive, common stock.
+In addition, a substantial number of shares of our common stock are reserved for issuance upon conversion of our convertible notes.
+We are not restricted from issuing additional common stock, including securities that are convertible into, or that represent the right to receive, common stock.